-Each database has a data viewer—a tabular display window to interact with the data—and all of the data viewers share a common set of features.
+When the the main site search is not specific or flexible enough for your needs, use the data viewers.
+Each database has its own data viewer—a tabular display window to interact with the data—and all of the data viewers share a common set of features.

 The view displays a scroll bar on the bottom to scroll left-and-right through the available columns.
 A scroll bar on the right edge scrolls through the records.
 In the top left, the viewer shows the records currently in the display window.
 If you have a tablet or other touch screen device, you can also swipe vertically or horizontally to scroll the data.

 You can choose to hide or show any of the columns in the database.
 Click the red Show/Hide Columns button in the top left to display all of the column names.
 Click on a column name to toggle it on or off.
 Each database has a Columns Definitions page where you can learn more about the content its columns.
 (Click outside column name box to continue.)